Update: My OIL-FREE salad dressings now here!

-This week this magic happened with an idea for vinaigrette.
-I actually had this concept in my head many years ago, when I was writing Vive le Vegan.
+This week this magic happened with an idea for an oil-free salad dressing.
+I actually had this concept for a fat-free vinaigrette years ago, when I was writing Vive le Vegan.
 I toyed with it, but left it behind at the time.
 As recipe developers, we sometimes do this.
 Either the notion becomes further developed down the road as our cooking evolves, or it never materialized.

-This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick vinaigrette that is virtually fat-free!
+This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick oil-free salad dressing!
 Try it as is first, and then play with some of the seasonings to your own preferences.

 1/4 cup unsweetened applesauce